 The SetKey and EditKey methods are used in conjunction with the GotoKey and GotoNearest methods to perform searching using column assignments instead of an array of column values.
 The SetKey method begins the search process by putting the TEDBTable component into the dsSetKey state and clearing all column values.
 You can examine the state of the table using the State property.
 The application must then assign values to the desired columns and call the GotoKey or GotoNearest method to perform the actual search.
 The GotoNearest method may be used if you wish to perform a near search instead of an exact search.
 The EditKey method extends or continues the current search process by putting the TEDBTable component into the dsSetKey state but not clearing any column values.
 This allows you to change only one column without being forced to re-enter all column values needed for the search.
-The KeyColumnCount property is set to the number of columns for the active index.
+The KeyColumnCount property controls how many columns, based upon the current index, are to be used in the actual search.
+By default the KeyColumnCount property is set to the number of columns for the active index.
 The following example shows how to perform an exact search using the SetKey and GotoKey methods and KeyColumnCount property.
 The active index is an index called "CustomerName" comprised of the CustomerName column and the CustomerNo column:

 '''

 // Set to the CustomerName index

 MyTable->IndexName="CustomerName";

 // Search for the customer with the

 // name "The Hardware Store"

 MyTable->SetKey();

 MyTable->ColumnByName("CustomerName")->AsString="The Hardware Store";

 // This causes the search to only look at the first column

 // in the current index when searching

 MyTable->KeyColumnCount=1;

 if (MyTable->GotoKey())

+{

 // Row was found, now do something

 }

 else

 {

 ShowMessage("Row was not found");

+}

 }

 '''